Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 57 points just two times this year.
+- Auburn and its opponents have combined for 57 points -- this matchup's point total -- just twice this season.

-- Georgia State and its opponents have combined to score more than 57 points in one game this season.
+- Georgia State's games have gone over 57 points in only one opportunity this season.

-- Saturday's total is 6.0 points lower than the two team's combined 63 points per game average.
+- The combined points per game average of the two teams, 63, is 6.0 points greater than Saturday's over/under.

-- The 49.7 combined points per game that these two squads have allowed this season are 7.3 fewer than the 57 total in this contest.
+- These two squads combine to allow 49.7 points per game, 7.3 fewer than this contest's over/under.

 - Tigers games have an average total of 55.8 points this season, 1.2 fewer than Saturday's over/under.

-- In 2021, games involving the Panthers have averaged a total of 60.0 points, 3.0 more than the set over/under in this contest.
+- In 2021, games involving the Panthers have averaged a total of 60.0 points, 3.0 more than the set total in this contest.

 Auburn Stats and Trends